 Best millet substitutes

-The major substitutes to whole-grain millet include sorghum, bulgur, rice, barley, amaranth, and quinoa.
+The major substitutes for whole-grain millet include sorghum, bulgur, rice, barley, amaranth, and quinoa.
 However, each of them comes with slight differences in the flavor and textures, the end results are quite similar.
 To substitute millet flour with a gluten-free option, you can go for rice flour, buckwheat flour or sorghum flour.

 You can go for a spectrum of grains when replacing millet in some side dishes, curries, stews and more – wherein you can use the grains in almost the same way as you would use millet.
 Now let’s take a look at those substitutes.